NVIDIA/cccl/README.md

 **Q: Can I use a newer version of CCCL than I have in my CUDA Toolkit?**
 A: Yes!
 For a complete description of our compatibility guarantees, see #TODO

+## Mapping to CTK Versions

+// Links to old CCCL mapping tables
+// Add new CCCL version to a new table

 ## CI Pipeline Overview